Noway-code/TypeAlongSvelte/README.md

 - **Research & Experimentation:** Extensive note-taking and iterative learning with Svelte, SvelteKit, and TypeScript helped shape the project’s foundation.
 - **EPUB Integration:** Incorporating [epub.js](https://github.com/futurepress/epub.js) was challenging due to sparse documentation and legacy code examples.
 Overcoming these obstacles led to a unique, if initially rough, implementation.
 - **Overcoming Challenges:** From grappling with technical debt to managing personal challenges (shoutout to my friend [Jacob](https://github.com/jdioso) for his constant UI/UX support and encouragement), TypeAlong is a testament to perseverance and creative problem-solving.

+Want to read more about the development journey?
+Check out my [Blog Post](https://www.nowaycode.com/projects/typealong) for a detailed account of the project’s inception, challenges, and future plans.

 ---